starryalley/Anduril2/README.md

 For lights with the indicator LED, the indicator LED will be used.

+Note that a similar feature is now implemented in [r654](https://bazaar.launchpad.net/~toykeeper/flashlight-firmware/anduril2/revision/654) that is not yet integrated into this fork as of now.

 ## Fireplace mode (in Candle mode)

 2 additional wobble styles: fireplace_slow and fireplace_fast.
 Use `4H` to cycle through all 3 wobble styles.
 This is a saved configuration.

+- style 1: Anduril2 stock candle mode (default)
+- style 2: fireplace slow wobble
+- style 3: fireplace fast wobble

 In candle wobble style (default/stock) we can additional use `7C` to toggle if we want to use aux led to assist in tint mixing (if AUX is available).
 Red or yellow aux LED will light up along with the wobbling light.